The 2022 SEP IRA contribution limit is $61,000 and the 2021 SEP IRA contribution limit is $58,000.

 Sole proprietorship, partnership or an LLC taxed as a sole proprietorship

 For those taxed as sole proprietors compensation is based on adjusted earned income.
 Adjusted earned income is determined by completing an IRS worksheet.
 SEP IRA contributions of 20% of adjusted earned income can be made annually.
-In 2017 annual compensation of more than $270,000 cannot be taken into consideration for determining contributions.
+In 2022 annual compensation of more than $305,000 cannot be taken into consideration for determining contributions.
+In 2021 the compensation limit is $290,000.

 Contributions to a SEP IRA are generally 100% tax deductible and investment earnings in a SEP IRA grow taxed deferred.
 Withdrawals after age 59 ½ are taxed as ordinary income.
 Withdrawals prior to age 59 ½ may incur a 10% IRS penalty as well as income taxes.